RatherRude/Elite-Dangerous-AI-Integration/docs/xtts/VoiceClone-and-XTTS-Setup.md

 </details>

-## Its time for our Anime Training Arc!
+## Step Two: Its time for our Anime Training Arc!
  Now that we have our samples, we are going to move on to training.
 We now want to go back to our Alltalk directory.
 Because we have 1150 samples, it is best that we transfer them first, then begin the dataset creation.
 The TTS generator will have put them in the outputs folder.
 We want to copy them to the finetune/put-voice-samples-in-here folder, as shown below.

  <details><summary>Screenshot</summary>